averelli/media_bot/README.md

 1. Add a new book to the database using /book.
 Provide title; author; seriese after the command
 2. Send a epub of that book to count words.
 No commnad needed, just the file
 3. Insert data into the reading log table using command /blog.
 After the command provide a title and a reading status: s - started, c - continued, f - finished, b - binged in a day.
+After the status, provide the total percent of the book read, no matter how much was read in that day.
+The difference between the provided total and the previous one will be calculated automatically.
 4. If the book is finished, use /book_end to rate the book and provide a comment.

 ## Tracking films